-For Installation into a commercial, multi-family (multi-level exceeding two stories) or high-rise applications: All outer pipe joints must be sealed with high temperature silicone, including the slip section that connects directly to the horizontal termination cap.
+For Installation into a commercial, multi-family (multi-level exceeding two stories) or high-rise applications: All outer pipe joints must be sealed with silicone with a minimum of 300°F continuous exposure rating, including the slip section that connects directly to the horizontal termination cap.

 - Apply a bead of silicone sealant inside the female outer pipe joint prior to joining sections.
-See Figure 10.1 - Only outer pipes need to be sealed.
+See Figure 10.2 - Only outer pipes need to be sealed.
 All unit collar, pipe, slip section, elbow and cap outer flues shall be sealed in this manner, unless otherwise stated.